Snowy Mountains Alpine Walk

 - Comfortable loose fitting clothes - Synthetic pants are best (not cotton as it can hold water)

-- A warm jacket – polarfleece is a good choice
+- A warm jacket – polarfleece or merino is a good choice

 - A waterproof jacket